MetaBarj0/trinitycore-in-docker/README.md

 Issue `make help maintainer_mode=1` to see usage with supplementary debugging and inspection targets.

+The maintainer mode is designed for... maintainers of both the `trinitycore-in-docker` project and `TrinityCore` project.

 ## Troubleshooting

 You may encounter several annoyances when running make targets.
 Below is a list